Cart

 • Hex Wrench

 Make sure the refrigerator is unplugged.
 With a power drill and hole saw, drill a 7/8" hole in the door or sidewall of your refrigerator for the faucet and shank; do not drill into the back wall of the refrigerator.
 Check the inside of the door to be sure you have clearance for your shank.
-Also, make sure you have enough distance from the freezer door, so you can open it up without hitting the tap handle.
+Also, ensure you have enough distance from the freezer door to open it up without hitting the tap handle.
 Lastly, be sure to saw all the way through the door and the plastic liner on the inside of the door.

 drilling into the fridge